dimanyc/human_power/README.md

 It will allow crawlers access to the whole site by default.

 Now you can restart your server and visit `/robots.txt` to see what's generated from the new configuration file.
+If you are running Rails 4.*, make sure you remove the static `robots.txt` file residing in `/public`

 ## Usage